secretfader/secretfader/README.md

 ### Have a question? :mag:

-My primary development environment is Visual Studio Code / Vim, usually running on my M1 Max MacBook Pro.
-When at the desk, I use a [Moonlander Mark I keyboard from ZSA with Kailh Box Brown switches][keyboard]. :keyboard:
+My primary development environment is Visual Studio Code (with the Vim extension), usually running on my M1 Max MacBook Pro.
+When at the desk, I use a [Voyager keyboard from ZSA with Kailh Choc Brown switches][keyboard]. :keyboard:

 Want to know how I performed a specific task or which color scheme I'm currently using?
 Reach out via email (available on my profile and in Git history).